 A Chartered Companion of the CIPD, a Fellow of the Chartered Management Institute and a Fellow of Royal Society for the encouragement of Arts, Manufacturing and Commerce (RSA), Stephen is also an honorary Fellow of the Institute of Employment Studies.
 With an Honours Degree in Biological Sciences from Edinburgh Napier University and a Masters Degree in Personnel Management with Information Technology from Heriot-Watt University, Stephen was conferred a Honorary Doctorate by Middlesex University for his contribution to public policy.

-The role is to support the Lord-Lieutenant in the organisation of Royal visits to the county, arranging award ceremonies (Queen’s Awards for Enterprise, Queen’s Award for Voluntary Service and British Empire Medal) on behalf of Her Majesty The Queen, the coordination of nominations for attendance at Royal Garden Parties at Buckingham Palace, and liaison with the local military units and cadet organisations, and the Vice Lord-Lieutenant and Deputy Lieutenants carrying out their duties in support of the Lord-Lieutenant.
+The role is to support the Lord-Lieutenant in the organisation of Royal visits to the county, arranging award ceremonies (King’s Awards for Enterprise, King’s Award for Voluntary Service and British Empire Medal) on behalf of His Majesty The King, the coordination of nominations for attendance at Royal Garden Parties at Buckingham Palace, and liaison with the local military units and cadet organisations, and the Vice Lord-Lieutenant and Deputy Lieutenants carrying out their duties in support of the Lord-Lieutenant.

 The Lieutenancy office is the first point of contact with the Lord-Lieutenant and other members of the Lieutenancy for any organisations or members of the public who may wish to invite the Lord-Lieutenant to visit them, to take advice on royal visits or to enquire about the many other activities and events in which the Lieutenancy is involved.